TN1ck/bachelor-thesis/livewall/frontend/goals.md

 ## Statistiken

-* Activity-log about all users
+* Activity-log about all users                                                               in progress
-* Statistics about the collected data
+* Statistics about the collected data                                                        done
-* Leaderboard
+* Leaderboard                                                                                done

 * Make a setting to show points                                                              done
 * Mechanismus und mutwillige Punktesammlung zu verhindern <- nicht allzu wichtig